amitbhsingh/hackbyte/README.md

+## References for further exploration that I found during this project
-# Electron modern desktop application
+* Electron modern desktop application